 What’s The Difference Between a Colonoscopy and a Cologuard test?

 The American Cancer Society recommends that people of average colorectal cancer (CRC) risk start regular screening at age 45.
 Patients can either do a sensitive test, which is a stool-based test (like Cologuard) that looks for signs of cancer in a person’s stool, or a visual exam that looks at the colon and rectum.
 People who may be apprehensive to get a colonoscopy may opt for a less invasive test, however many are not aware of the limitations and cost differences before choosing between the screening tests.
+They may be looking for a test that can replace a colonoscopy without realizing the downsides of that decision.

 What is Cologuard?